webbati/wn-docs/services/asset-compilation.md

 Additionally, you can [define variables in the theme.yaml file](../themes/development#asset-compiler-variables) that can be modified in the Theme Settings area of the backend which are then injected into the compiled files, creating flexibility for theming and branding.

 > **NOTE:** Looking for a way to compile or build Node-based assets in your project?
-Check out the [Winter Mix](../console/asset-compilation) functionality which can handle this for you.
+Check out the [Winter Mix / Vite / NPM](../console/asset-compilation) functionality which can handle this for you.

 ## Injecting Page Assets